ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ### Store Results of DMARC Processing {#store-results-of-dmarc-processing}

-Results obtained from the application of the DMARC mechanism by the Mail Receiver **SHOULD** be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#policy-record-format) and [@!I-D.ietf-dmarc-aggregate-reporting] discuss aggregate feedback.
+If the Mail Receiver intends to fully participate in DMARC, then results obtained from the application of the DMARC mechanism by the Mail Receiver **MUST** be stored for eventual presentation back to the Domain Owner in the form of aggregate feedback reports.  (#policy-record-format) and [@!I-D.ietf-dmarc-aggregate-reporting] discuss aggregate feedback.

 ### Send Aggregate Reports {#send-aggregate-reports}